 With the upgrade to Pike, users can now expect more control over resources being used and easier network configuration.
 Pike will also allow us to add multiple new services as well as release new features for existing services.
 Pike is now already integrated into our newly launched Kubernetes service which is currently running the latest version 1.7.4 with the help of the OpenStack project Magnum.

 Pike includes features such as support for Python 3.5 to prepare for the end of life of Python 2.x in 2020.
 This addition will improve performance as OpenStack and its APIs are written in Python.
-Users can now also benefit from features which enhances Cinder, Swift, and Neutron.
+Users can now also benefit from features that enhance Cinder, Swift, and Neutron.

 Other additions include rolling upgrade support in Ironic and enhanced Ironic & Neutron integration.
 Pike allows for true multi-tenant capabilities by plugging bare metal servers into existing Neutron frameworks.
 Pike also features enhancements to the Kolla code, a tool to upgrade & manage OpenStack through services like Ansible and Kubernetes.